robpomeroy/A-Home-for-Mo/content/pledges.md

 suport in other ways.
 These pledges are incredible and may offer some inspiration for other ways to help with this campaign.

+* **Press release**: Hannah, a PR manager, has gifted her time to write a press release for the campaign.
 * **Interest-free loan**: to our utter astonishment some very kind friends have offered, in place of bridging finance, an interest-free loan.
 This could enable us to complete the purchase of the new home before we complete the